AVS-Memer/Calulator/README.md

 # b
 Classify by both angle and side.
 Input 2 or 3 angles in degrees and the lengths of the 3 sides, and it will find out if the triangle is acute, right, or obtuse and if it's scalene, isosceles, or equilateral
 # Trignometry Functions
 Input the function and the angle in degrees.
-You could type the abbriviation, or the full name: sin - sine cos - cosine tan - tangent sec - secant csc - cosecant cot - cotangent
+You could type the abbriviation, or the full name. sin: sine, cos: cosine, tan: tangent, sec: secant, csc: cosecant, cot: cotangent.
 To use inverse functions, you would give the abbriviation the prefix arc, or type the word inverse in front of the function name